How to Generate SSH key for Git

-Step 2: Type ls -al ~/.ssh to see your ssh keys
+You can do that by following the steps below.
+Type ls -al ~/.ssh so as to see your ssh keys:

-By default, the filenames of the public keys are one of the following:
+By default, the filename of the public key is one of the following:

-Step 2: Type this below, using your GitHub's account email
+Type the command below, using your GitHub's account email:

 > Enter a file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]